 Festivals Celebrated at Badrinath Temple

 Festivals at Badrinath Temple are colorful, joyful, and deeply spiritual.
-Each festival connects to the history and story of Badrinath Temple, making them very meaningful for devotees.
+Each festival connects to the history and story of Badrinath Temple, making it very meaningful for devotees.
 These festivals show how alive and vibrant the temple culture is.
 Each celebration keeps the ancient story of Badrinath Temple alive for new generations.
-Some of the famous festival celebrated at Badrinath Temple were:
+Some of the famous festivals celebrated at Badrinath Temple were:

 Badri Kedar Festival

-- It was celebrated in both Badrinath and Kedarnath temples
+• It was celebrated in both the Badrinath and Kedarnath temples

 Mata Murti Ka Mela